rahul-kumar92568/mark59/README.md

 - start Jmeter, and open test plan in the dataHunterPVTest project at \test-plans\DataHunterSeleniumApiTestPlan.jmx.
 You will need to delete the ServerUtil_localhost Thread Group if you have not copied mark59-server-metrics.jar into lib/ext.

 - Run!
 You can see the progress in the View Results Tree listener.
 Note: don't get stressed if you see some DataHunterLifeCycle results go red (failure).
-The transaction 'DH-lifecycle-0299-sometimes-I-fail' may of been deliberately set to randomly fail a certai percentage of the time.
+The transaction 'DH-lifecycle-0299-sometimes-I-fail' may of been deliberately set to randomly fail a certain percentage of the time.

 - Report generation coming soon..